 Objectives of the Finance, Audit and Risk Committee are to:

-- Assist the Commission in discharging its responsibilities in relation to financial reporting practices, financial and accounting policies and procedures, management and internal controls and risk management;
+- Assist the Commission in discharging its responsibilities in relation to financial reporting practices, financial and accounting policies and procedures, management and internal controls and risk management

-- Provide a forum for communication between the Commission, CEO staff and auditors;
+- Provide a forum for communication between the Commission, CEO staff and auditors

 Catholic School Parents Archdiocese of Canberra & Goulburn (CSPACG) was formally launched on the 21 February 2014.
-CSPACG is the peak body representing the interests of all Catholic school parents in the Archdiocese of Canberra & Goulburn and is the largest non-government school parent body in the ACT.
+CSPACG is the peak body representing the interests of all Catholic school parents in the Archdiocese of Canberra and Goulburn and is the largest non-government school parent body in the ACT.

 Membership and Organisational Structure

 Membership of CSPACG includes every systemic Catholic school and the group of Catholic congregational schools.
 CSPACG structure is made up of representatives from each of the recognised regions of the Archdiocese.
 Alternative representatives from each region may also attend meetings and act for the representative in their absence but there is only one authorised representative acting for the region at each meeting.
 A Chairperson, an expert representative and an executive officer also form part of CSPACG.